slimphp/Slim-Website/docs/objects/router.md

 $app->get('/home', '\MyAction');
 {% endhighlight %}

-In a more traditional MVC appraoch you can construct controllers with many actions instead of an invokable class which only handles one action.
+In a more traditional MVC approach you can construct controllers with many actions instead of an invokable class which only handles one action.

 {% highlight php %}
 class MyController {